rthrash/modAI/README.md

 Perfect for **MODX users, content creators, and SEO specialists** who want to streamline their workflow! 🚀

-_For additional information, read the [documentation](https://modxcms.github.io/modAI/), view the [latest announcment](https://modx.com/blog/generative-ai-content-for-modx-revolution-with-modai)_
+_For additional information, read the [documentation](https://modxcms.github.io/modAI/), view the [latest announcment](https://modx.com/blog/generative-ai-content-for-modx-revolution-with-modai), or ask a question in an issue here._